MCU-Wide Timing Side Channels and Their Detection

-IPC properties, like the employed UPEC-SSC property from Fig.~\ref{fig:property} can produce unreachable counterexamples.
+IPC properties, such as the employed UPEC-SSC property from Fig.~\ref{fig:property}, can produce false counterexamples.
 This happens when the solver assumes an unreachable state as its starting state.
-The standard solution is to employ invariants that exclude the unreachable behavior from the symbolic starting state.
+The standard solution in IPC is to employ invariants that exclude the unreachable behavior from the symbolic starting state.
 In some applications of IPC, formulating and proving invariants may require significant manual effort.
-For the application considered here, however, the bottleneck of the interconnect greatly eases this burden.
-Most false counterexamples are based on impossible preconditions that include incomplete predecessor transactions in the interconnect.
-Such counterexamples involve only few state variables and the associated invariants are straightforward to formulate.
+The false counterexamples encountered in our experiments, however, involve only few state variables and the associated invariants are straightforward to formulate.